An ancient depiction from the year 525 BC of the Disabled God on his “winged chariot” which we in the modern day would term a wheelchair.

 In those earliest days of Man’s reckoning, the Queen and her husband, Zeus, Ruler of All Gods, were in the process of initially forming their heavenly Kingdom by their own design.
 This included populating Mt.
 Olympus with their own immortal offspring.
-As she stood fully with child while looking out upon all that she ruled. the process of labor suddenly began, signifying to the Queen the time had come to give birth to another Olympian deity.
+As she stood fully with child while looking out upon all that she ruled, the process of child labor suddenly began, signifying to the Queen the time had come to give birth to another Olympian deity.

 “Perfectly on schedule.”
 Hera thought as she felt the first aching pangs from deep within her.